awslabs/dgl-lifesci/examples/reaction_prediction/rexgen_direct/README.md

 ### Adapting to a New Dataset

-New datasets should be processed such that each line corresponds to the SMILES for a reaction like below:
+New datasets should be processed such that each line corresponds to the SMILES for a reaction (**rxn smiles**) like below:

 ```bash
 [CH3:14][NH2:15].[N+:1](=[O:2])([O-:3])[c:4]1[cH:5][c:6]([C:7](=[O:8])[OH:9])[cH:10][cH:11][c:12]1[Cl:13].[OH2:16]>>[N+:1](=[O:2])([O-:3])[c:4]1[cH:5][c:6]([C:7](=[O:8])[OH:9])[cH:10][cH:11][c:12]1[NH:15][CH3:14]